esvazas/wind_power_forecasting/README.md

 # How to forecast wind-generated power?

-The directory contains main steps for wind power forecasting applications and is a part of a Master thesis at KU Leuven, 2021.
+The directory contains main steps for wind power forecasting applications and is a part of a Master thesis at KU Leuven, 2022.
-All pre-forecasting required steps are covered - data analysis, imputation and feature engineering.
+The dataset of interest is *La Haute Borne* wind farm in France.
+The repository details all preprocessing and forecasting steps - data analysis, imputation, feature engineering and modeling.
-The notebooks can be used for comparison of various forecasting methodologies - Persistence, ARIMA, LSTM or ensembles (SVR or Decision trees).
+The notebooks are used to compare various forecasting methodologies - Persistence, ARIMA, LSTM or ensembles (SVR or Decision trees).

-** Note: Datasets will be provided later as Repository is being continuously updated. **

 # Directory content:
-* datasets - directory containing generated datasets by each notebook
 * solver - directory containing all required functions used in the notebooks
 * notebooks - directory containing all workflow for wind power forecasting
 * script - directory with external files important for forecasting